rakeshtembhurne/poc-study-tool/backend/documentation/database/database-docs.md

   - `nextReviewDate`: When to show card next
   - `repetitionCount`: Number of reviews, used for OF Matrix lookups
   - `lapsesCount`: Failure tracking for interval calculations
+  - `deck`: A string field for associating the card with a deck by its title.

+### Deck
+- Represents a user-created collection of cards, like a folder or a tag.
+- **Critical Fields**:
+  - `title`: The name of the deck.
+  - `description`: An optional description for the deck.
+  - `isPublic`: Controls if the deck can be seen by other users.
+  - `userId`: The ID of the user who owns the deck.
+  - `cardId`: The ID of a card associated with the deck, possibly as a "cover" or representative card.

 ### Review
 - Individual review sessions and algorithm decisions